G. L. Sussman

 2000

-This lifesized hydrostone portrait bust of the flamenco dancer Dolores Gonzales was done originally as a portrait demonstration for Mr. Sussmans’s class at the Art Students League in NY.
+This life size hydrostone portrait bust of the flamenco dancer Dolores Gonzales was done originally as a portrait demonstration for Mr. Sussmans’s class at the Art Students League in NY.
 Finding within it, the essence and poise of the erect flamenco presence.
 This portrait represents and captures a moment in a dancers life.

 Collection of the Artist